ecubus/EcuBus-Pro/docs/um/can/can.md

 CAN/CAN-FD is an industry-standard vehicle bus protocol designed for reliable ECU communication in automotive applications.

 > [!IMPORTANT]
-> All features described in this section require a CAN DBC file.
+> Some features described in this section may require a CAN DBC file.
 For more information about DBC files, please refer to our [database documentation](../dbc).

 > [!NOTE]
 > Supported Hardware: